 Pearl Pass is a high mountain pass at an elevation of 3.872m (12,705ft) above the sea level, located in the White River National Forest, in Colorado, USA.
 There is often snow on the road well into late July and some years the snow does not melt sufficiently to allow passage.
 It's one of the highest mountain roads of Colorado.

-The pass is located between two of the most famous recreational areas in the state: Aspen and Crested Butte.
+Nestled in the Gunnison National Forest, the pass sits between two of the most famous recreational areas in the state: Aspen and Crested Butte.
 The views are spectacular.
 It crosses the Continental Divide.
 The pass is only open a few weeks in late summer due to snow banks blocking the trail.
 Completing this trail may not be possible during many years because of snow that is very often blocking the trail on the south side of the pass.

 More info&pics: https://dirtroadjournal.com/2012/09/20/the-beauty-of-pearl-pass/